alhakimiakrm/Quill/README.md

 <h1> 3-30-2024 </h1>
- </p>Began training a model on Hemingway's text which have all been consolidated into one file (hemingway1.txt).
+ </p>Began training a model on Hemingway's texts which have all been consolidated into one file (hemingway1.txt).
 Also began to do some practice with Word2Vec and playing with positive and negative skip-grams.
 </p>

  <h2> Quill </h2>